BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 Talk to the machine on the right, and you'll be able to merge ten of the cells we've found so far into **Zygarde 10%**.
 You can deconstruct this Zygarde, if you want.

 Head outside, and go to the right.
 Past the first lever, there will be a new opened door.
-One of the monitors in here will give you as many Zygarde Cells as you've found so far in *Cell Imprints*, the game's ONLY way of increasing IV's on our Pokemon.
-As you might guess, the Cells are limited in total number, so be sure when you use these on your Pokemon.
+One of the monitors in here will give you as many Zygarde Cells as you've found so far in *Cell Imprints*, the game's ONLY way of increasing IV's on our Pokémon.
+As you might guess, the Cells are limited in total number, so be sure when you use these on your Pokémon.
 You can come back here anytime to get more as you get more Cells.
 Anyways, talk to the other machine then head back outside.

 From here, go right, then up.
 The gate inside is now gone, so you can head up.
 Talk to Florinia.